SelinaBlijleven/AI-foundations2024/README.md

 # Exin AI Foundation Materials

-This repository contains useful information and links for the Exin AI Foundations exam.
+This repository contains useful information and links for the Exin AI Foundations exam and lesson material.
 Any reuploads of Exin material are password protected and not for public use.

 ## Required literature